bmsohwinc/my-cp/notes.md

     - Making `getMin()` run in O(1) time is a specific question in stacks
     - Maintaining a separate `minEl` and modifying the inserted elements in stack is the trick
         - But I don't like the trick.
 Seems *good-ish* for system level optimization, but not elegant for business level problems
+    - check: link6
+7. Array and Search optimizations
+    - When array is already sorted, it could be a clue for O(n) solutions
+    - We can directly give a O(n logn) solution, but there could be a better one
+    - check: link7

 ## Problem links
 - link1: